VictorFilimonov/aerothemeplazma/README.md

 In the previous release of this theme pack a QtCurve theme was provided and recommended as the main widget style to replicate the look of Aero.
 However, since I've discovered QGtkStyle, QtCurve is no longer a requirement to have for this theme pack.
 Instead, you'll need GTK2, an application that can switch between GTK2 themes, and the .so file for the widget style itself.
-More on that in Section 2.3.
+More on that in [KDE Application Theme](#application-theme).

+Lastly, in order to have blur effects, animations and transparency, it is important that you are able to have compositing enabled on your system.

 ### KDE Plasma Theme <a name="plasma-theme"></a>
 The Seven-Black Plasma theme is the main theme for KDE Plasma's shell.
 Put it in the following directory: